jonathanzhang99/rcnn_for_fpga/README.md

 Region-based Convolutional Neural Network (RCNN) finetuned for an FPGA CNN-accelerated chip.
 Since the FPGA chips requires a specific convolutional layer, we finetune a VGG-Net pretrained from ImageNet and optimized for the FPGA by freezing all convolutional layers.

-Closely modeled from the [original RCNN paper](https://github.com/rbgirshick/rcnn)
+Closely modeled from the [original RCNN paper](https://github.com/rbgirshick/rcnn). <b>NOTE:</b> My version of RCNN has removed the SVM classifier and Bounding Box regressor to better demonstrate the finetuning process at the expense of accuracy.

 ## Installation and Usage